 Occupying the northeastern shoulder of the square, the red-brick tower of Kaunas’s austere cathedral stands at the western end of Vilniaus gatvė.
 Predating the cathedral by several centuries is Kaunas Castle, whose scant remains survive just northwest of the square.

-Little more than a restored tower and a couple of sections of the wall are left, with temporary art exhibitions inside, but in its day the fortification was a major obstacle to the Teutonic Knights.
+Little more than a restored tower and a couple of sections of the wall are left, with temporary art exhibitions inside.
+However, in its day the fortification was a major obstacle to the Teutonic Knights.

 The marble and oak interior is enriched with frescoes restored under the aegis of the Čiurlionis Museum, which became responsible for it in 1966.
 Built for the obscure Camaldolese Order, it was briefly populated by Lithuanian-American nuns in the early 20th century, and again in 1992.
 The huge reservoir beside the monastery is called the Kaunas Sea (Kauno Marios) and is popular for recreation.